AmanStarLitePro/Action-Recognition/README.md

 ## 📄 Introduction
 This project aims to develop a comprehensive system for motion detection and object detection in ICU videos.
 The primary objectives are:
-- This Flask application uses a pretrained TensorFlow model to classify activities in video files, predicting classes like "WalkingWithDog" and "TaiChi."
+- This Flask application uses a pretrained TensorFlow model to classify activities in video files, predicting classes like "WalkingWithDog" , "TaiChi", "HorseRace" and "JumpingRope".
 - Processes video frames with OpenCV, resizing and normalizing them before making predictions.